Last Updated on August 1, 2025 by Michael

 Photo credit: Shutterstock

-Like it or loathe it, highways across the country are adopting dynamic tolling.
+Like it or loathe it, many highways across the country have adopted dynamic tolling.
 This model sets prices based on the number of vehicles on the road at a specific time.
 It works by encouraging discretionary rush-hour drivers to use roads and highways at off-peak times.
 In other words, the aim is to even out traffic throughout the day.

 Ask AutoSlash for a Quote on a Cheap Car Rental